 Event 3: (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; reverse.
 In an effort to enhance realism, FYS has disabled the reverse phase so that it doesn't power the motors causing the engine to move backward.
 Upon entering reverse, FYS confirms to the operator that it has entered the reverse phase by immediately playing a highlight sound best described as a rumbling sound.
-You may have to go through the entire FYS sequence several times before you ca yard loading and unloading sounds.
+You may have to go through the entire FYS sequence several times before you can clearly identify this sound.
+After the rumbling highlight is played, the freight yard sounds heard in Event 2 continue to play randomly.